1iveowl/Plugin.SegmentedControl/README.md

 *Please star this project if you find it useful.
 Thank you!*

+## Update
+version 5.2 and forward is based on AndroidX.

 ## Why this library?
 There are other Segmented Control libraries out there.
 This library adds two important capabilities:
 - It works across all four key platforms: iOS, Android and UWP - all other libraries I've encounted lack UWP and/or MacOS.